** Zopa review updated December 24th, 2020 **

 Is There A Provision / Safeguard Fund?

 Loans within the Access and Classic accounts will continue to be covered by the pre-existing Safeguard Provision Fund until all existing loans have reached maturity.
-All existing customers will be able to continue to buy loans through the Access and Classic accounts until December 2017.
-After December 217, all new loans will not be Safeguard protected.
+All existing customers were able to buy loans through the Access and Classic accounts until December 2017.
+After December 217, no new loans were Safeguard protected.

 Zopa’s reasoning for eliminating its Safeguard Provision fund has never been clearly explained, although I suspect their fund might have been heavily used as defaults appear to have risen.